East Potomac Park: Construction

-History of the park
+History

 Infilling of the East Potomac Park island continued long after the island was considered complete.
 In 1906, a large elliptical depression covering about 14 acre existed in the center of the island.
 Due to the distance to shore, the Corps of Engineers felt it was not feasible to fill in the area.
 But a contractor, eager to be rid of dredged material, filled it in for free in 1908.
 A portion of the park then served in 1910 as a nursery for providing trees, shrubs, and flowers for Congress, the White House, and other governmental agencies.

 Congress gave permission for the Corps to open East Potomac Park to the public in August 1912.
 In September 1912, the Corps began construction of a 30 ft road on the Potomac River shoreline of East Potomac Park.
 Work continued on the Potomac River shoreline in 1914, and continued up the Washington Channel side.
 The road on the Channel side was completed in spring 1915, leaving a temporary road around the southern tip of the island.
 This portion of the road was finished in late June 1915.

 Congress transferred jurisdiction of East Potomac Park to the District of Columbia from the federal government in legislation enacted on August 1, 1914.
 At the time, public works in the District of Columbia were overseen by the Army Corps of Engineers, so this legislation effectively placed the park under the Corps' jurisdiction.

 Spring 1915 saw the Corps extensively landscape East Potomac Park for the first time, planting 46,650 shrubs and flowering plants and 203 Japanese cherry trees (or sakura) along the roadway.
 Another 133 Japanese cherry trees were planted in spring 1916.